Samkth123/KTH-md/Rocketblocks.md

 You can cancel out a single K on top and bottom, leaving you with ($90 / $27) * K. $90 / $27 reduces to 10 / 3, if you divide each by 9.
 So now you’ve got 10/3 or 3.333 * K, so the answer is 3,333.

+### Growth
+If growth over 2 years, and small growth rate, can understand that 10% over two years is 1.1x1.1 =1.21 but also can be seen as 1.1+1.1 = 1.2 which is almost same